Riviera (hotel and casino): Early years

 A group of former Flamingo Hotel managers, led by Gus Greenbaum, soon took over operation of the Riviera, leasing it from the ownership group.
 Greenbaum had recently retired, and it was widely suspected that he was coerced to return to work by threats from Chicago mob boss Tony Accardo.
 Among Greenbaum's staff was entertainment director William Nelson, who was soon discovered to be mob informer Willie Bioff, leading to his murder in November 1955.
+Greenbaum hired Ed Becker, who became the entertainment director.

 Greenbaum's drug and gambling addictions led to his embezzling from the casino.
 In December 1958, he and his wife were murdered in their Phoenix, Arizona home, reportedly on the orders of either Meyer Lansky or Accardo.
 Ben Goffstein took Greenbaum's place as president.
 In 1960, the Riviera purchased a 15-percent interest held by the estate of Greenbaum, which retained a 17-percent stake after the sale.
 The estate's remaining interest was bought a year later.
 Sid Wyman, a Las Vegas casino executive, also decided to sell his interest back to the Riviera.